The Secret Life of Special Advisers

 “A rare, fascinating and funny look at life in the corridors of power.
 This book will teach you how Westminster really works – as well as how it fails.”Isabel Hardman, author of Why We Get the Wrong Politicians and Spectator assistant editor

-'It’s the book we have long needed.
+“It’s the book we have long needed.
 Peter Cardwell takes us into the mysterious world of the political aides at the heart of Whitehall – the shadowy fixers who oil relations between ministers, mandarins and the media.
 Some special advisers are more powerful than many Cabinet ministers; many are much cannier operators.
-Cardwell’s book fizzes with stories and humour from his experience as an adviser to four different ministers and his years as a Westminster journalist with BBC Newsnight, ITV and Sky.'Michael Crick
+Cardwell’s book fizzes with stories and humour from his experience as an adviser to four different ministers and his years as a Westminster journalist with BBC Newsnight, ITV and Sky.”Michael Crick

 “Peter allows you to peep behind the curtain of a much caricatured but little understood part of our political universe.
-With the structures of government in flux, it’s a timely look at how some of the key relationships in Westminster work, and how they sometimes misfire.”Laura Kuenssberg, BBC political editor
+With the structures of government in flux, it’s a timely look at how some of the key relationships in Westminster work, and how they sometimes misfire.”Laura Kuenssberg, BBC presenter and former political editor

 Share this book